 - Purchase behaviors for existing customers (e.g., previously high-volume shoppers abruptly or gradually stop buying from you entirely, change in frequency of purchases)

 - Types and frequency of messaging shared with your customers (e.g., if certain segments tend to churn most after receiving specific types of emails)

 - Volume of customers who opt out of receiving marketing messaging (partially and wholly) and request your business cease communicating with them

-The deeper you dive into your database to detect what outright causes (or, at least, contributes to) your customer attrition rate, the more aware you’ll be of what does and doesn’t aid your marketing and what you’ll need to alter to alleviate your high churn.
+The deeper you dive into your database to detect what causes (or, at least, contributes to) your customer attrition rate, the more aware you’ll be of what does and doesn’t aid your engagement activities and what you’ll need to alter to alleviate your high churn.

-High attrition rate often the result of poor customer experience across channels
+High attrition rates: Often the result of poor customer experience across channels

 A common area of companies’ marketing efforts that tends to lead to a high attrition rate (along with declining bottom lines and a worsening brand reputation) is the lack of a concerted, consent-oriented, front-end customer experience strategy.

 As we’ve discussed (quite often), customer identity needs to be the nucleus of your marketing program.
 In other words, all marketing activities should revolve around and take into account everything you know about customers— and inform your CX efforts.

 Your CX strategy and efforts to lower your customer attrition rate go hand in hand.

 For instance, how you manage and leverage customer data across channels — ads, emails, social media — impacts both the way your target audience perceive your business (especially compared to competitors) and their purchasing decisions.